ArminJo/ATtinySerialOut/README.md

     void println(void);
 ```

+# Revision History
+### Version 1.0.2
+- printHex() now using capital letters
+- Improved OpenWindowAlarm example
+### Version 1.0.1
+- Renamed example to be consistent
+### Version 1.0.0
+Initial Arduino library version

 ### Remark
 C version of serial code is included for better understanding, but assembler version is used.
 This is because for the C code the timing depends on compiler optimisation switches.
 You should get the right timing if you compile the C code it with Arduino standard settings or:
 ```
 avr-g++ -I"C:\arduino\hardware\arduino\avr\cores\arduino" -I"C:\arduino\hardware\arduino\avr\variants\standard" -c -g -w -Os -ffunction-sections -fdata-sections -mmcu=attiny85 -DF_CPU=1000000UL -MMD -o "TinySerialOut.o" "TinySerialOut.cpp"
 ```

+#### If you find this library useful, please give it a star.